dottxt-ai/outlines/docs/cookbook/chain_of_thought.md

 # Chain of thought

-Chain of thought is a prompting technique introduced in the paper [``Chain-of-Thought Prompting Elicits Reasoning in Large Language Models''](https://arxiv.org/abs/2201.11903) where throught prompting the authors generate a series of intermediate reasoning steps which improves the ability of LLMs to perform complex reasoning.
+Chain of thought is a prompting technique introduced in the paper ["Chain-of-Thought Prompting Elicits Reasoning in Large Language Models"](https://arxiv.org/abs/2201.11903) where throught prompting the authors generate a series of intermediate reasoning steps which improves the ability of LLMs to perform complex reasoning.

 In this guide, we use [outlines](https://outlines-dev.github.io/outlines/) to apply chain of thought through structured output.